abdallahsayed1/pdsnd_github/README.md

 To enter an environment you want type:
 `conda activate <name-of your-environment>`

-If you dont have a virtual environment this [documentation](https://docs.conda.io/projects/conda/en/4.6.1/user-guide/tasks/manage-environments.html) can help you set one up
+If you don't have a virtual environment this [documentation](https://docs.conda.io/projects/conda/en/4.6.1/user-guide/tasks/manage-environments.html) can help you set one up

 Finally to install the packages enter the following: